Trump suggests McConnell step aside if major legislation isn't passed

 The attacks from Trump continued even after a phone call Wednesday between the two leaders, an indication that the conversation didn’t serve to patch things up.

 The public spat has thrust into the spotlight divisions that could threaten any potential success of the once-ambitious Republican legislative agenda.
-It could also damage the cohesion of a party that has been in turmoil since Trump became the GOP presidential nominee in 2016 but has been able to mostly keep it in check.
+It could also damage the coherence of a party that has been in turmoil since Trump became the GOP presidential nominee in 2016 — but has mostly managed to present a united front.

 "You can see the president’s tweets.
 Obviously, there’s some frustration.
 I don’t have anything more to add," White House Press Secretary Sarah Huckabee Sanders said Thursday.